 Famed sociologist, writer, and Black rights activist W.E.B.
 Du Bois fundamentally changed the representation of Black Americans with his exhibition of data visualizations at the 1900 Paris Exposition.
 Beautiful in design and powerful in content, these data portraits make visible a wide spectrum of African American culture, from advances in education to the lingering effects of slavery.
 They convey a literal and figurative representation of what he famously referred to as "the color line," collected here in full color for the first time.

-• Colorful graphs and charts are mesmerizing pieces of art in their own right
+• Colorful graphs and charts that are mesmerizing pieces of art in their own right

-• A valuable companion to W.E.
+• Content that makes a valuable companion to W.E.
 B. Du Bois's The Souls of Black Folk

-• Includes contributions from Aldon Morris, Silas Munro, and Mabel O. Wilson
+• Contributions from renowned scholars and educators Aldon Morris, Silas Munro, and Mabel O. Wilson

 Loading Icon